 - Palpitations or racing heart late at night (generally 2-3 am)

 - Difficulty with concentration and staying on task

 - Cravings for certain foods, especially salty or sugary foods

 If you have any of these symptoms in addition to symptoms of hypothyroidism then you are probably also dealing with a cortisol imbalance.

-Treatment depends on which type of cortisol issue you have which will require a serum or urinary test to evaluate both cortisol and cortisone levels.
+Treatment depends on which type of cortisol issue you have which will require serum or urinary tests to evaluate both cortisol and cortisone levels.

 If you aren’t sure then you can start with an adrenal adaptogen which can help balance cortisol levels, provide you with more sustained energy and relieve some of the symptoms listed above.

-Beginners can get started with this supplement which works quite well in the majority of patients.
+Beginners can get started with this supplement which works quite well with the majority of patients.